self-actuated/actuated.com/posts/2023-07-31-amd-zenbleed-update-now.md

             ./zenbleed/zenbleed -m 1000
 ```

 Full details of the exploit can be found on a microsite created by the security researcher who discovered the vulnerability.
+The `-m 1000` flag reads 1000 pieces of memory and then exits.

 [Zenbleed by Tavis Ormandy](https://lock.cmpxchg8b.com/zenbleed.html#vulnerability)